syahriikram/learn_nextjs_starter_project/README.md

 - `useRouter` enables navigation between routes within client components programmatically.
 - `use client` to use event listeners and hooks for client-side.
 - Utilise debouncing to limit rate at which function can fire.
-- `use server` for server-side works, which essentially creates APIs for you internally.
+- `use server` for server-side works, such as utilising React Server Actions which essentially creates internal APIs for you to directly talk to DBs.
 - in `form`, the return values even for type=`number` is string
 - use `Zod` a typescript-first validation library to simplify validation works (similar to `pydantic` in python).
 - it's generally good practice to store monetary values in cents in database.